JRMurr/JRMurr.github.io/data/blog/organizing-system-configs-with-nixos.md

 For example at the top I read in `myDomain = config.myCaddy.domain;`, this is an option I set [here](https://github.com/JRMurr/NixOsConfig/blob/main/hosts/thicc-server/caddy/options.nix#L51) that is just a variable holding the domain for my home lab.
 This way the Grafana domain will change automatically if I decide to change my domain (unlikely but DRY, so it makes me feel good).

 I also use `myCaddy.reverseProxies."grafana".upstream` which is another custom option of mine to generate a reverse proxy config in caddy.
+This will make a URL for Grafana at `https://grafana.<mydomain>`.

 To me this is magic, one file has all the config needed to spin up Grafana and set the necessary caddy options for me.
-If I decide to stop using Grafana, I can delete this file, and It's as if it never existed with no dangling reverse proxies going nowhere.
+If I decide to stop using Grafana, I can delete this file, and It's as if it never existed with no dangling reverse proxies going to nowhere.

 For some slightly more involved config, see my [Prometheus config](https://github.com/JRMurr/NixOsConfig/blob/main/hosts/thicc-server/monitoring/prometheus.nix#L4), it references some Grafana options to auto register data sources for me.

-### Managing secrets
+## Managing secrets

 When configuring services you will eventually need to manage secrets somehow.
-Some services will need an API key or password to function and leaving that in plain text in git or the nix store is a no-no. Up until recently I didn't really care, I didn't configure too many services that needed it, so I would either not care or use some hacky workaround.
+Some services will need an API key or password to function and leaving that in plain text in git or the nix store is a no-no (since they can be read easily).
+Up until recently I didn't really care, I didn't configure too many services that needed it, so I would either not care or use some hacky workaround.

 Now I use [agenix](https://github.com/ryantm/agenix) to encrypt my secrets.
-At a high level agenix is a wrapper around age which uses ssh keys to encrypt and decrypt files.
+At a high level agenix is a wrapper around [age](https://github.com/FiloSottile/age) which uses ssh keys to encrypt and decrypt files.
 The nice part is you can specify multiple keys to use as encryption and decryption.
 So for example I can list my user ssh key and the root ssh key for my server.
-So when adding/editing secrets I just need my private ssh key to decrypt, then using my public keys I can encrypt the data.
+So when adding/editing secrets I just need my private ssh key to decrypt, then using my public keys I can encrypt the updated secret.

 agenix adds NixOS options like